 while the wandering, distracted mind

-meanders, wishing to be someplace else,
+meandered, wished to be someplace else,

-wishing to be free, somewhere else
+wished to be free, somewhere else

-where she lives, is listened to, is esteemed,
+where she was listened to, was esteemed,

-someplace else where she never fears
+someplace else where she never had to fear

 being suspect for being something

-like a perfectly cool breeze.
+on hot skin like a perfectly cool breeze.